Ferroaxial order of the monolayer ice in martyite: Abstract

-To reveal the fine structure of the ground state, we design the forced ferrotoroidal state (all hexamers are CW) and see how the molecular arrangements change towards lower temperatures.
-Figures~\ref{MDfig01}(d) show the snapshots of the water hexamers cooled down from the ferrotoroidal state.
+To reveal the fine structure of the ground state, we design the forced ferrotoroidal state (all hexamers are CW) and see how the molecular arrangements change towards lower temperatures (Fig.~\ref{MDfig01}(e)).
 Here, type 0, 1, and 2 hexagons represent the H$_2$O hexamers with zero, one, and two longer hydrogen bonds ($d_\mathrm{OO}>3.35$~\AA).
 At 120~K, various types of hexamers, including the broken ones shown by the black dots, are distributed randomly.
-By decreasing the temperature, the ratio of type-1 hexamers rapidly increases at $T_\mathrm{c2} \approx 100$~K (Fig.~\ref{MDfig01}(a)).
-Here, three type-1 hexamers form a H$_2$O octadecamer (dotted triangles in Fig.~\ref{MDfig01}(d)).
+By decreasing the temperature, the ratio of type-1 hexamers rapidly increases at $T_\mathrm{c2} \approx 100$~K (Fig.~\ref{MDfig01}(c)).
+Here, three type-1 hexamers form a H$_2$O octadecamer (dotted triangles in Fig.~\ref{MDfig01}(e)).
 At the lowest temperature (LT'), H$_2$O octadecamers alternatively align along one direction, leading to the orthorhombic distortion from the LT phase.

 The hexamers' deformations are likely caused by the lattice constants of the honeycomb lattice, which are determined by the framework size.
 Specifically, the distance of 3.36~\AA \ is significantly larger than 2.76~\AA, the ideal hydrogen bond length in ice Ih.
 Thus, the H$_2$O hexamer deforms for the sake of five stronger hydrogen bonds at the expense of one weaker one.
-Such structural instability is detected by the dielectric and Raman-scattering experiments at around $T_\mathrm{c2} \approx$ 30--50~K (Fig.~\ref{dielectric} and Fig.~S9 \cite{suppl}).
+Such structural instability is detected by the dielectric and Raman-scattering experiments at $T_\mathrm{c2} \approx$ 30--50~K (Fig.~\ref{dielectric} and Fig.~S7 \cite{suppl}).